patmejia/soil_data_research/README.md

 ![Soild and prisma](images/prisma_soil.jpeg)

 The Open Soil Spectral Library (OSSL) is a global good project which serves collection of soil properties derived from spectral data.
-OSSL is also a network that delivers robust statistical models specifically calibration and predictions models, research tools, and oportiunities to colaborate across borders.
+OSSL is also a network that delivers robust statistical models specifically calibration and predictions models, research tools, and oportiunities to collaborate across borders.

 The OSSL project offers a beautifully developed software: [OSSL Explorer](https://explorer.soilspectroscopy.org/) and a user manual: [OSSL manual](https://soilspectroscopy.github.io/ossl-manual/).